thepowerfuldeez/thepowerfuldeez.github.io/content/posts/introduction-to-parallelism/index.md

 {{< figure src="/posts/introduction-to-parallelism/reduce_scatter.svg">}}

+In this example, subtensor `[3, 4]` of rank 0 is summed elementwise with host tensor `[3, 4]` of rank 1 to achieve `[6, 8]` on rank 1

+Likewise, subtensor `[1, 2]` of rank 1 is summed with host tensor `[1, 2]` of rank 0 to achieve `[2, 4]` on rank 0

 We chunk local tensor and send it, then it is reduced on host.
+We could achieve gradient sharding by using reduce-scatter during backpropagation, but it's not that simple.

 Modification that is needed on top of DDP to implement ZeRO-2:

-With reduce‑scatter we can no longer create buckets of arbitrary sizes; we need to fully flatten our gradient tensors (basically have all parameters flattened), then pad and chunk them.
+With **reduce‑scatter** we can no longer create buckets of arbitrary sizes; we need to fully flatten our gradient tensors (basically have all parameters flattened), then pad and chunk them.
 Their length must always be `chunk_size * world_size`.

 Suppose we have some algorithm that does this for us.
-But for Muon we still need to re‑create the full gradient in `optimizer.step` for computing the Newton–Schulz iteration, as noted in the Moonshot paper:
+But for Muon 2D parameters we still need to re‑create the full gradient in `optimizer.step` for computing the Newton–Schulz iteration, as noted in the Moonshot paper:

 {{< figure src="/posts/introduction-to-parallelism/distributed_muon.jpeg" >}}

-We do that with **all‑gather** – in my opinion the simplest communication collective to understand:
+We do that with another collective – **all‑gather**, the simplest communication collective to understand:

 {{< figure src="/posts/introduction-to-parallelism/all_gather.svg">}}

 It fills a full tensor by gathering from all ranks into an empty tensor of the full size.
+So each rank now has full (or all-gathered) tensor.

 You can notice now that **All-reduce** consists of **reduce-scatter** followed by **all-gather** (or vice versa).
 Both **all-gather** and reduce-scater send $N$ elements, while **All-reduce** sends $2N$ elements.

-In case of ZeRO-2 gradient sharding it seems like we can just replace **all‑reduce** with **reduce‑scatter**, but in reality we need to rework how we treat gradients in the DDP class.
-We need to create flat buffers, populate them in backward hooks without copies, split into segments aligned with parameter lengths (we don't want a parameter split across segments), and instead of sending all‑reduce when a bucket is ready, send a segment with reduce‑scatter (with padding so it evenly splits across world_size) when it's ready, and populate “owned” gradients.
+In case of ZeRO-2 gradient sharding it seems like we can just replace **all‑reduce** with **reduce‑scatter** (considering all those padding issues), but in reality we would need to rework how we treat gradients in the DDP class entirely.

 Up to this point I hadn't used AI tools for my development process, but for ZeRO‑2 I gave up – so I'll jump straight to the code below.
-It actually took me a whole day to make it work.
+It actually took me few days to make it work.
 I could get a non‑overlapped version with some memory benefit, but it was slow.
 Many times when I added overlapping, I hit OOM.
 But it was helpful to understand **reduce‑scatter** in detail.

+Just to give an idea, since this becoming too technical: we need to create flat buffers, populate them in backward hooks without copies, split into segments aligned with parameter lengths (we don't want a parameter split across segments), and instead of sending **all‑reduce** when a bucket is ready, send a segment (not a bucket) using **reduce‑scatter** (with padding so it evenly splits across world_size) when it's ready, and populate “owned” gradients on completion.

 From the distributed‑code standpoint, every line must be executed on each rank.
-It's simpler to implement ZeRO‑2 by sharding gradients by slices, so that every rank holds only a reduced version of gradient (local gradient).
+It's simpler to implement ZeRO‑2 by sharding gradients by slices (segments), so that every rank holds only a reduced version of a gradient (local gradient).
 You should also remember that you cannot flatten gradients of 2D parameters and chunk, but instead you should slice by rows (since Muon requires full 2D shape of reconstructed gradient, compared to Adam which can work elementwise and doesn't care about particular shape of the gradient).

 In the end, for me a correct implementation requires storing both the model and optimizer(s) in a single class, storing parameter and grad shards as optimizer state elements (in a `state[p]`), and carefully preserving structural correctness with unusual world sizes (e.g., for a world size of 3 you'll want to pad grads, chunk them, and then restore the correct shape).